 Paying taxes on investment gains can be a financial burden, but tax loss harvesting can reduce your bill.

-Note, you actually have until Tax Day 2020 to make these contributions but should act ASAP to avoid forever forgoing the chance to make a 2019 contribution.
+Note, you actually have until Tax Day of 2023 to make these contributions into IRAs but you should act ASAP to avoid forever forgoing the chance to make a 2022 contribution.

 If you’ve already maxed out a 401(k) and IRA, you may also wish to explore investing in a health savings account (HSA) provided you have a qualifying high-deductible health plan.
 Contributions can be deducted from taxable income and withdrawals can be made tax-free from these accounts as long as funds are used for qualifying healthcare expenses.